Garoppolo’s 4 TD passes help 49ers top Saints, 48-46

 The Saints took their last lead on Brees’ fifth touchdown pass of the game — an 18-yarder to Tre’Quan Smith with 53 seconds left.
 But Brees’ pass on an attempted 2-point conversion fell incomplete, leaving New Orleans’ lead at one point.

-“This was like a heavy weight boxing match, just trading punches all game long on both sides,” Brees said.
+“This was like a heavy weight boxing match, just trading punches all game long,” Brees said.
 “We had a chance to win, and so did they.
-Unfortunately they were the ones who came out on top today.”
+Unfortunately they were the ones who came out on top.”

-The victory kept San Francisco (11-2) in strong position to capture the top seed in the NFC playoffs.
-The Niners left New Orleans knowing they could clinch a playoff berth if Seattle lost to the Rams on Sunday night.
+The victory kept San Francisco (11-2) in pole position to capture the top seed in the NFC playoffs.
+The 49ers had the best record in the conference after Seattle (10-3) lost to the Los Angeles Rams on Sunday night.

 “We knew we were going to have to do some things like that because it’s a very, very sound defense,” 49ers coach Kyle Shanahan said.
 “We knew we had to take some risks.”